solar-ml/aws-emr-msk/README.md

 6. Stores the data in the `gold` bucket along with the predictions.
 The locations of the `bootstrap`, `silver` and `gold` buckets are passed by calling the lambda function.

-7. From the `gold' bucket, the data is accessible via the API gateway, which handles communication with a `QueryResults' lambda function that queries the parquet file using the PyArrow library using `deviceID' and returns the JSON result of the prediction.
+7. From the `gold` bucket, the data is accessible via the API gateway, which handles communication with a `QueryResults' lambda function that queries the parquet file using the PyArrow library using `deviceID' and returns the JSON result of the prediction.

 The steps above imply use of **PySpark**, **TensorFlow**, **PyWavelets** and **PyArrow** libraries to achieve the intended result.